sokolitdev/Azure-Verified-Modules/docs/content/specs-defs/specs/shared/_index.md

 #### ID: PMNFR4 - Category: Hygiene - Missing Resource Module(s)

 {{< hint type=danger >}}
 REVIEW.
+AGREED.
-Proposal: chage, by removing a URL and allow issue tracker to be of choice
+Proposal: change, by removing a URL and allow issue tracker to be of choice
 {{< /hint >}}

 An item **MUST** be logged onto as an issue on the [AVM Central Repo (`Azure/Azure-Verified-Modules`)](https://github.com/Azure/Azure-Verified-Modules/issues) if a Resource Module does not exist for resources deployed by the pattern module.